Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 It’s a job-seekers market right now–there are many more open roles than there are qualified candidates to fill them.
 Creating a frictionless hiring process is vital for companies that want to bring the best people on.

 Below, you’ll find in-depth reviews of the 4 best ATS platforms on the market.
-I’ll cover where each platform excels, where it could improve, and how much it’s going to cost to get started.
+We’ll cover where each platform excels, where it could improve, and how much it’s going to cost to get started.

-An ATS is going to save you a lot of time on hiring–I’m confident of that after speaking with users.
+An ATS is going to save you a lot of time on hiring–we’re confident of that after speaking with users.
 It’s definitely worth a little bit of time now to explore your options.
 Take one of these ATS tools out for a spin and see how quickly you can fill an open position.

 BambooHR – Best for HR Teams that Handle Recruiting Themselves